Revised Trauma Score Calculator

 Major trauma is an injury that may lead to death or disability.
-According to WHO it is one of the leading causes of death worldwide.
-Regardless the cause and type of the injury, pathophysiological changes lead to decreased organ perfusion, cellular ischemia, and a cascade of edema and inflammation what causes fever, altered mental status and increased heart rate, cardiac output and metabolism.
+According to WHO, it is one of the leading causes of death worldwide.
+Regardless of the cause and type of the injury, pathophysiological changes lead to decreased organ perfusion, cellular ischemia, and a cascade of edema and inflammation which causes fever, altered mental status, and increased heart rate, cardiac output and metabolism.

-The more severe the trauma, the more intensified pathophysiological changes and the poorer prognosis of the patient.
+The more severe the trauma, the more intensified the pathophysiological changes are and the poorer the patient's prognosis.

 Why should we calculate RTS?

 The scientists develop trauma score systems to describe the severity of injuries or the prognosis of a patient (which correlates with seriousness) with a single numerical value.
 The purpose of trauma scales is to improve and simplify communication about trauma cases and to support decision-making in the individual patient.

 Revised Trauma Score derived from the original Trauma Score published by Champion and associates in.
 The Revised Trauma Score provides a general assessment of physiological derangement due to trauma.
 It combines coded measurements of:

 - Systolic Blood Pressure (SBP) covered in our MAP calculator.